Feature

 The vendor record

-Each vendor in Vendee Pro carries the data that actually drives buying decisions: name and slug, website, contact email and phone, address, default lead time in days, default currency, payment terms, minimum order amount, and internal notes.
-The record is joined to the full history of every PO and product associated with the vendor.
-When you start a new PO, the vendor’s lead time and currency populate automatically.
+Each vendor in Vendee Pro carries the data that actually drives buying decisions: name, slug, contact name / email / phone, website, address (street, city, state, zip, country), default lead time in days, default currency, payment terms, minimum order amount, default shipping cost, default discount %, default tax rate, reorder discount %, and internal notes.
+The record is joined to the full history of every PO and product associated with the vendor; when you start a new PO, the vendor or supplier’s default currency, shipping, discount, and tax pre-populate the header (each overridable per PO).

 Suppliers vs vendors